-Step 39: Click on one of the four angle boxes, nested between the length and tags columns in the Plays List, as we show in figure 6.10.
+Step 39: Click on one of the four angle boxes, nested between the length and tags columns in the Plays List, as we show in figure 2.10.

-FIGURE 6.10: Clicking on the angle markers in the Plays List.
+FIGURE 2.10: Clicking on the angle markers in the Plays List.

 This can be cumbersome.
-You can use SHIFT $\longrightarrow$ + A $\bigcirc$ - D $\bigcirc$ on the controller as well.
+You can use SHIFT \longrightarrow + A \bigcirc - D \bigcirc on the controller as well.

 Marking angles as good not only helps you recall good footage from previous plays, it also determines what gets played out when you use the export feature of ZEPLAY.
-We cover that in section 8.8.2 on page 92, Exporting Plays.
+We cover that in section 4.8.2 on page 51, Exporting Plays.

-6.6 Tagging Plays
+2.6 Tagging Plays

 You can create sports in ZEPLAY that have a pre-defined set of tags, which you can associate with plays in the game.
 You can apply multiple tags to each play and you can designate any play as a "key play."
-You can make up tags as you go and you can assign up to 20 of them to the ZEPLAY controller keypad, which we go over in section 11 on page 143, Creating and Editing Sports.
+You can make up tags as you go and you can assign up to 20 of them to the ZEPLAY controller keypad, which we go over in section 7 on page 103, Creating and Editing Sports.

-Step 40: With the barber pole over a play, hit 1 1 on the controller's keypad. (figure 6.11) You'll notice that the play is marked as a "touchdown".
-It also has a yellow box around it and the KP column is marked as Yes (figure 6.12), which designates it as a key play.
+Step 40: With the barber pole over a play, hit 1 1 on the controller's keypad. (figure 2.11 on the facing page) You'll notice that the play is marked as a "touchdown".
+It also has a yellow box around it and the KP column is marked as Yes (figure 2.12 on the next page), which designates it as a key play.

 You can use these quick-tag buttons on the controller, or call up the Tag... form by clicking the Tag... button below the Plays list or by pressing the "T" or "INSERT" button on your keyboard.
-This form lets you enter any tags that you want for the selected play and its use is covered in section 8.8.4 on page 94, Using the Tag...
+This form lets you enter any tags that you want for the selected play and its use is covered in section 4.8.4 on page 53, Using the Tag...
 Button to Tag a Play.

-FIGURE 6.11: A play tagged as a touchdown and marked as key.
+FIGURE 2.11: A play tagged as a touchdown and marked as key.

-FIGURE 6.12: The KP column.
+FIGURE 2.12: The KP column.